ulieiskyit/krita-multi-runpod/README.md

 - Optional: RunPod account and API key if you want automatic pod provisioning

 ## Repository Layout
-- `main.py` – loads environment/config and boots the FastAPI application
+- `src/main.py` – loads environment/config and boots the FastAPI application
-- `gateway.py` – HTTP/WebSocket proxy and request-routing logic
+- `src/gateway.py` – HTTP/WebSocket proxy and request-routing logic
-- `runpod_manager.py` – RunPod session lifecycle management
+- `src/runpod_manager.py` – RunPod session lifecycle management
-- `download_models.py` – helper script to fetch model assets defined in `manifest.json`
 - `docker/` – image and startup bits used when building a RunPod ComfyUI template
+- `download_models/` – helper utilities to fetch model assets defined in `manifest.json`

 ## 1. Prepare the fallback ComfyUI instance
 The gateway always has a fallback upstream known as the "duty" pod.
 For local development you can run ComfyUI in another terminal (for example via `python main.py --listen 0.0.0.0 --port 3000` inside a ComfyUI checkout) and make sure it is reachable at the URL you configure in `.env`.